 - PREFONTAINE, directed by Steve James (1997).
 One of two sports dramas, made at the same time, about doomed Olympic runner Steve Prefontaine, this one was directed by the fellow behind the beloved documentary Hoop Dreams.
 James directed a couple more sports-related movies, this time for TV, but must have grown weary of being the "sports guy" and has since had a wide and prodigious documentary output, including 2014's popular Life Itself, about the late Roger Ebert.

 - THE DARK WIND, directed by Errol Morris (1991).
 Notwithstanding Michael Moore, is there a bigger name in documentaries than Errol Morris?
 Every new doc by this groundbreaking filmmaker feels like an event, from The Thin Blue Line to Mr. Death to the Oscar-winning The Fog of War.
-But shortly after delivering A Brief History of Time, Morris was hired by Robert Redford to direct The Dark Wind, a Tony Hillerman mystery set on an Indian reservation and starring the then-hot Lou Diamond Phillips.
-After a troubled production, Morris either quit or was fired before editing began, but he's still credited as the director.
+But shortly after delivering A Brief History of Time, Morris was hired by Robert Redford to direct The Dark Wind, a Tony Hillerman mystery set on an Indian reservation and starring then-hot Lou Diamond Phillips.
+After a troubled production, Morris either quit or was fired, but he's still credited as director.
 We'll see if he can see his second feature, the just-announced Holland, Michigan, through to its completion – or, indeed, to its first day of production.